linuxenko/avr-lcdshift/README.md

 The driver depends on [shiftout](https://github.com/linuxenko/avr-shiftout) library, that you can simple copy into your project's folder.
 Then copy source files of this project.
-Don't forget to change your build system settings make it able to recognize them.
+Don't forget to change your build system's settings make it able to recognize them.

 ## Usage